-Welcome to the communication program of the United States Air Force Auxiliary, the Civil Air Patrol within the Illinois Wing!
+Welcome to the communication program of the United States Air Force Auxiliary, Civil Air Patrol within Illinois Wing!

-Using volunteer operators trained to professional standards, the CAP communications network is a ready force for homeland security and the protection of life and property.
+Using volunteer operators trained to professional standards, the CAP communications network is a ready force for homeland security and for protecting life and property.

 CAP has an extensive VHF radio system in each wing, made up of fixed location repeaters in strategic locations throughout the state, as well as portable repeaters that can be set up quickly on the ground or installed in an aircraft.
-Most Illinois Wing aircraft support the portable repeaters.
-There is also a nationwide network of HF radio stations, providing long-distance communications.
-In addition, each CAP owned vehicle and aircraft include VHF communications, with some vehicles also containing HF radios.
+Most Illinois Wing aircraft support portable repeaters.
+There is also a nationwide network of HF radio stations providing long-distance communications.
+In addition, each CAP-owned vehicle and aircraft include VHF communications, with some vehicles also containing HF radios.

-Both VHF and HF provide interoperability with federal, state and local agencies as well as military units.
-Our partners look at CAP as an option to provide fast, reliable communications when traditional infrastructure is unavailable or overloaded.
+VHF and HF provide interoperability with federal, state, and local agencies and military units.
+Our partners consider CAP an option to provide fast, reliable communications when traditional infrastructure is unavailable or overloaded.

 Director of Communications (DC)